RoaringBitmap/RoaringBitmap/jmh/README.md

-There are some cases where we get results that we believe are underwhelming, meaning that it should be possible to double the performance or more.
+There are some cases where we get results that we believe are underwhelming, meaning that at some point, we thought it should be possible to double the performance or more.
 You can run these benchmarks as:

      $ ./run.sh org.roaringbitmap.needwork